ThisIsJustAnotherOrganization/DamselingPlans/Nr3-DeepTFP.md

 * Just before the drillee enters the correct system enter a 5 minute CR state

 ## Desired Effect
-* The Client learns how to TFP and cope with those situations.
+* The drillee learns how to TFP and cope with those situations.
-* The Client learns to stay calm under pressure
+* The drillee learns to stay calm under pressure